mk2510/QPSBGD/README.md

 get access to the solvers from D-Wave one has to create an account for D-Wave Leap ([https://cloud.dwavesys.com/leap/login/?next=/leap/](https://cloud.dwavesys.com/leap/login/?next=/leap/)) and can then use the API Token ([https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html](https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html)).
 We tested the code for dwave-ocean-sdk versions 4.2 and 6.3.

 - Installing [Gurobi](https://www.gurobi.com/) is another prerequisite.
-Please refer to the homepage to aquire a license.
+Please refer to the homepage to acquire a license.

 ### 10 Layer MLP - Adult Dataset

 To reproduce the experiments of the paper it is required to download the datasets: